KimleeHeng/azure-network-protocols/README.md

 ![attachments/linux-nsg4.png](attachments/linux-nsg4.png)

 This is also reflected on Wireshark as well.
-No responses will be found as the request packets aren't going through.
+No responses will be found as the request packets from the Windows virtual machine aren't going through.

 ![attachments/linux-nsg5.png](attachments/linux-nsg5.png)